ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 <div className="image-wrapper">
 <img
-  alt="Incident mnagement framework"
+  alt="Incident management framework"
   width="400"
   src={useBaseUrl('img/backstage-splunk-on-call/incident-management-framework.png')}
 />
 <br />
-<em>Incident mnagement framework</em>
+<em>Incident management framework</em>
 </div>

 You can learn more about Effective DevOps Incident Management Teams <a href="https://victorops.com/blog/ten-practices-of-highly-effective-devops-incident-management-teams"><Highlight color="#25c2a0">here</Highlight></a>.

 **1.** The initial step of the incident lifecycle is knowing about the problem.

-**2.** The second step helps you establish the sevirity and priority of the problem.
+**2.** The second step helps you establish the severity and priority of the problem.
  We can split it into three points:

     - Triage (What's going on?)